Mastering PIP Joint Collateral Ligament Reconstruction via Tendon Graft

 Lateral radiographic view confirming concentric joint reduction with the dynamic external fixator in place.

 - Positioning: The patient is positioned supine with the operative arm extended on a radiolucent hand table.
+The hand should be secured, but the digits must remain completely free to allow for intraoperative manipulation and assessment of kinematics.

 1. Surgical Approach and Exposure